arsh-khokhar/Reinforcement-Learning-GridWorld/README.md

 - --grid GRID Use a custom grid file
 - --results RESULTS Use a custom result file

-A sample command with interactive Reinforcement learning grid and custom files: `python main.py --interactive_rl --grid=customGrid.txt results=customResults.txt`
+A sample command with interactive Reinforcement learning grid and custom files: `python main.py --interactive_rl --grid=customGrid.txt --results=customResults.txt`

 ### Controls for interactive grids